 4) The Center for Women’s Justice Agreement, which includesconditional marriage

 Rabbi Diana Villa, a graduate of the Schechter Rabbinical Seminary, directs the Mishlei Bet Midrash/academic program at the Bet Midrash and is senior researcher at Schechter’s Center for Women in Jewish Law.
 Rabbi Villa represents Schechter at I.C.A.R.
 (International Coalition for Agunah Rights) and is an active member of its steering committee.

-Diana Villa lectures at the Schechter Rabbinical School and coordinates the Mishlei and Torah Lishmah programs.
+Diana Villa lectures at the Schechter Rabbinical School.
 A native of Argentina, she has degrees in Philosophy, Jewish Philosophy, Psychology and Talmud as well as rabbinic ordination.
 Rabbi Villa was a researcher at the Center for Women in Jewish Law, where she co-authored two books on halakhic solutions to the agunah problem and responsa on current issues.
 She represents The Schechter Institute at I.C.A.R.
 (International Coalition for Agunah Rights), and is a member of the steering committee and the Committee on Jewish Law of the Rabbinical Assembly in Israel.
 She is the proud mother of one daughter and twin granddaughters.